Tonwalter888/YTUHD/README.md

 - The reason I created this repo because the latest version of YTUHD required libundirect and there are some problems with Cydiasubstrate.framework that doesn't work with YTUHD.
 - I edited the auto reload logic and update some A/B settings from PoomSmart so now 2K and 4K videos should playing fine.
 - Maybe this repo might help you!
-If you find any bug,you can open a new issue or make a PR to here.
+If you find any bugs,you can open a new issue or make a PR to here.